Virtual computer

 To set this up, describe the full workflow in the Agent Editor:

-> Every Monday, pull last week's sales data from our Google Drive sheet, compute week-over-week growth per region using the virtual computer, and send a summary to the #sales-updates Slack channel.
+> Every Monday, make the worker last week's sales data from our Google Drive sheet, compute week-over-week growth per region, and send a summary to the #sales-updates Slack channel.
+I want the agent to perform these operations within the virtual computer for better performance.

 ### Connecting to third-party APIs